rodekruis/IBF-system/WHAT_IS_NEW_IN_IBF.md

 Find here the latest changes to the IBF-system.
 See notes at the bottom.

+### 03-10-2022 (v0.176.1)

+- All IBF: Triggered and stopped areas in the chat are now clickable.\
+  By clicking on them, the area on the map is selected and the map zooms to it.
+- All IBF: The layer overview on the top right of the map has been redesigned.

 ### 11-07-2022 (v0.168.0)

 - Zimbabwe Drought: Added message to inform user about pipeline update day.